/Breast Itch/ Rash

 Breast Itch/ Rash

-Breast itch/rash is most commonly due to skin irritation (eg eczema, or mild allergic reaction to clothing/ dye/ detergent).
+Breast itch or rash is most commonly due to skin irritation.
+This may be due to eczema, or a mild allergic reaction to clothing, dye or detergent.
 Even lotions, perfumes, or sweat may irritate the skin over the breast area.

 Simple tips:

-• Wash bras with a mild detergent, and rinse off thoroughly
+• Wash bras with a mild detergent.
+Rinse off thoroughly

-• Consider placing cotton pads in the bra cups to keep the area dry, and minimise contact with potential allergens (perfume, scented creams, etc)
+• Consider placing cotton pads in the bra cups to keep the area dry.
+Minimise contact with potential allergens (perfume, scented creams, etc)

 • If you have eczema, you may consult your usual dermatologist to get advice on how to manage this acute flare

-• If the rash is bloody/”weeping” (having yellowish sticky discharge): please consult a doctor to check if a steroid ointment is suitable
+• If the rash is bloody or “weeping” (having yellowish sticky discharge), please consult a doctor to check if a steroid ointment is suitable

-• If there is pus/fever: please consult a doctor as soon as possible
+• If there is pus or fever, please consult a doctor as soon as possible

 • If the rash if persistent after 2 weeks, consider seeing a specialist (skin or breast) for further evaluation

-As a breast specialist, Dr Tan Yia Swam will assess the pattern of the itch/rash, and do the necessary tests to confirm that it is not due to cancer.
+As a breast specialist, Dr Tan Yia Swam will assess the pattern of the itch or rash.
+She will do the necessary tests to confirm that it is not due to cancer.
 This may involve a scan, and biopsy for certain patients.

 Come and discuss your concerns